 Twenty-seven miles off the coast of San Francisco is a group of islands that have earned the nickname Devil’s Teeth, as well as a reputation for its infamous Great White Shark population.
 This wild and forgotten place is filled to the brim with sea life, from seals and sharks to countless seabirds (it’s actually the largest seabird rookery in the United States), giving it almost a Galapagos Islands kind of feel.
 The Oceanic Society organizes boat tours to visit these Farallon Islands, one that is about the journey just as much as it is the destination.
 En route you’ll likely see humpback and grey whales as well as dolphins and other sea life.
 Go at the right time of year and you might even see orcas.
 Be prepared for 8 hours out on the open ocean.
 Dramamine and many extra warm, waterproof layers are recommended.

 $128 per person; discounts for larger groups; departs from Marina Yacht Harbor; 415-256-9604

 Neighborhood: The Mission

 You can’t have an “Only in SF” list without mentioning at least one food item.
-Enter the Rebel Within from Craftsman & Wolves, a savory muffin packed with sausage, onions and—wait for it—an egg baked in the middle of it.
-The result is an absolutely delicious, oozy and eggy muffin that is a meal in and of itself.
-It also happens to be highly instagrammable.
+Enter the Rebel Within from the Mission neighborhood's Craftsman & Wolves, a savory muffin packed with sausage, onions and—wait for it—an egg baked right in the middle.
+The result?
+An absolutely delicious, oozy, and eggy muffin that is a meal in and of itself.
+It also happens to be highly Instagrammable.

 746 Valencia St. (near 18th St.), 415-913-7713